Redocly/redocly-cli/docs/rules/no-http-verbs-in-paths.md

     $ref: ./paths/customer.yaml
 ```

-This last example wouldn't trigger an error because the casing won't split "get" into its own word.
+This last example wouldn't trigger an error because the casing doesn't split "get" into its own word.

 ## Related rules